sdisalvo-crd/react-template-1.1.0/README.md

 The original 1.0.0 version was built using React.js (React 18) + TypeScript + Webpack 5.

-In this new version we have added support for SCSS, Tailwind and we have added a multi environment configuration for development and production in Webpack.
+In this new version:

+- Added a multi environment configuration for development and production in Webpack
+- Added React Refresh for Webpack hot reloading
+- Added ESLint